thelingxichen/scSVAS/webserver/markdown/Embedding_Map.markdown

 # Introduction
 High-dimensional data could be challenging to visualize.
 Reducing data into two dimensions is essential for representing the inherent structure of the data.
 Several supervised and unsupervised embedding methods have been proposed and widely applied to multiple disciplines in the past two decades.
 For example, linear dimension reduction tools like Principal Component Analysis (PCA), Independent Component Analysis (ICA), Non-negative Matrix Factorization (NMF) specify distinct rubrics to conduct linear projection of data.
 Furthermore, to tackle non-linear data structure, t-distributed Stochastic Neighbor Embedding (t-SNE), Uniform Manifold Approximation and Projection (UMAP), and Potential of Heat-diffusion for Affinity-based Trajectory Embedding (PHATE) are developed.
 We also build a Matrix Factorization based Deep neural network (DeepMF), which is compatible with both linear and non-linear embedding.

-In scSVAS platform, we build a readily available web interface "CNV Embedding Map''  for interactive and real-time visualization of scDNA-seq data."
+In scSVAS platform, we build a readily available web interface "Embedding Map''  for interactive and real-time visualization of scDNA-seq data."

 With the advance of sing-cell DNA sequencing techniques, the CNV data of tens of thousands of cells could be profiled at the same time.
 In terms of large-scale data, conventional 2D scatter plots may disguise essential information.
-"CNV Embedding Map" defeats this overplotting obstacle utilizing hexagonal binning, which also has benefits on time and memory complexity.
+"Embedding Map" defeats this overplotting obstacle utilizing hexagonal binning, which also has benefits on time and memory complexity.

-"CNV Embedding Map'' enables users to create the 2D embedding plot in two straightforward steps as follow:
+"Embedding Map'' enables users to create the 2D embedding plot in two straightforward steps as follow: